EugeneTsymbaliuk/a-drone/README.md

 At the prompt “Would you like the serial port hardware to be enabled?”, answer 'Yes' Exit raspi-config and reboot the Raspberry Pi for changes to take effect

-Get dronekit scripts from GitHub:
+Get dronekit scripts from GitHub (for Ardupilot only):
 ```
 git clone https://github.com/dronekit/dronekit-python.git
 ```